hshin-git/GyroM5/README-en.md

 ![PID_wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/4/43/PID_en.svg/800px-PID_en.svg.png)

-In GyroM5's PID control, the target value r, output value y and control value u is as follows.
+In the PID control, the plant/process is RC car.
+The target value r, the output value y and the control value u are as follows.

 - target: r = ch1_in = CH1 input from RC receiver
 - output: y = kg*wz = Yaw rate of RC car